 The Occupational Health and Safety Association suggests that creating a culture of safety in the workplace can make a marked effect on creating a suitable environment for productivity and physical wellbeing.
 Simple daily routines such as team check-ins to discuss weather-relevant safety measures for the day and review danger areas that are currently active can mean the difference between life and death.
 Digital reporting of changing construction site dynamics, weather patterns, and projects can streamline the check-in process and morning routines to get teams in and out effectively and safely.
 Additionally, ending the day with a similar check-in and accountability list is a worthy step to take before leaving the worksite.

 If you or someone you love has been in an accident while working on a construction site, it is important to seek the expert support of an accident attorney to ensure that you are justly compensated for damages related to the accident.

-At The Law Offices of Kamensky, Cohen & Riechelson, our attorneys are experienced in supporting our clients across Bensalem, Feasterville and across Bucks and Philadelphia Counties, PA in all workplace injury matters.
+At The Law Offices of Kamensky, Cohen & Riechelson, our attorneys are experienced in supporting our clients across Bensalem, Feasterville, and across Bucks and Philadelphia Counties, PA in all workplace injuries matters.